Boat & Yacht Electrical Course Level 1

 A beginners course to help you understand, maintain, and quickly Identify potential faults with your on board electrical system - and spend more time sailing!Watch Promo

 Many boat owners and skippers understandably expect their onboard electrical system to be at least as reliable as that of a modern car, and are quite happy to just call an engineer should a fault occur.

-The problem is that boats, from an electrical stance are simply not as dependable as modern cars - you can't just ‘pull over’ out at sea, and once offshore - that engineer is you!
+The problems are that many marine electrical systems are unreliable, you can't just ‘pull over’ out at sea, and once offshore - that engineer is you!

 ….boat electrical systems are not always reliable and if you need help at sea, the engineer - is you.

-...the good news is that you can learn these skills and much more, in great detail, right here at MECO.
+The good news is that you can gain the knowledge you need and much more in great detail, right here at MECO training.